Alexhuszagh/rust-lexical/README.md

 [![Build Status](https://api.travis-ci.org/Alexhuszagh/rust-lexical.svg?branch=master)](https://travis-ci.org/Alexhuszagh/rust-lexical)
 [![Latest Version](https://img.shields.io/crates/v/lexical.svg)](https://crates.io/crates/lexical)

 Fast lexical conversion routines for both std and no_std environments.
 Lexical provides routines to convert numbers to and from decimal strings.
-Lexical is simple to use, focuses on performance and correctness, and exports only 10 functions in the high-level API.
+Lexical is simple to use and focuses on performance and correctness.
 Finally, [lexical-core](lexical-core) is suitable for environments without a memory allocator, without any internal allocations required for the low-level API.
+And, as of version 2.0, lexical uses minimal unsafe features, limiting the chance of memory-unsafe code.

 **Table of Contents**